Revenue to close ‘single malt’ tax loophole

 The two jurisdictions have agreed that the Irish-registered, Malta-resident company will have to pay corporation tax in the Republic on the income involved.

-Mr Donohoe said that he was confident that US tax reforms introduced at the end of last year would have substantially cut the single malt’s benefits.
-Nevertheless he asked his officials to see if further action was needed.
+Mr Donohoe said he was confident that US tax reforms introduced at the end of last year would have substantially cut the single malt’s benefits.
+Nevertheless, he asked his officials to see if further action was needed.

-“I am pleased that this agreement has been reached which should eliminate any remaining concerns about such structures,” the minister said.

 Deal

-The new deal between the Revenue and Malta, called a Competent Authority Agreement, holds that the first company is tax resident in the Republic and so will have to pay tax on the income it receives for licensing its intellectual property.
+The new deal between Revenue and Malta, called a competent authority agreement, holds that the first company is tax resident in the Republic and so will have to pay tax on the income it receives for licensing its intellectual property.

 Mr Donohoe’s statement noted that the Republic remained committed to implementing international tax reforms that addressed mismatches between jurisdictions.